rishabhUF/Aquent-Coding-Challenge/README.md

 5) Input File and Output should exists in the machine for reading and writing the file.
 The program will not generate new file by itself.

+6) First line of the input file should be Order   Time, other it will not read the first line of the input file.
 # Design Patters Followed:
 1) Dependency Injection
 2) Factory Based Injection